-We were delighted to welcome the first ever cohort of students to undertake our exclusive NHS Certificate in Complementary Therapies today.
-Students completed a full day of NHS mandatory training in order to meet the standards required for healthcare practice in an NHS Organisation.
+We were delighted to welcome the first ever cohort of students to undertake our exclusive Harrogate and District NHS Foundation Trust Certificate in Complementary Therapies today.
+Students completed a full day of NHS Trust mandatory training in order to meet the standards required for healthcare practice in an NHS Organisation.
 This will now be followed by their individualised training plans used to meet core competencies through clinically supervised practice within their chosen pathway.

-The NHS Certificate offers pathways in Cancer, Midwifery and Occupational Health.
+The Harrogate and District NHS Foundation Trust Certificate offers pathways in Cancer, Midwifery and Occupational Health.
 If you are qualified to a Level 3 Diploma in a complementary therapy, and are interested in developing your skills and experience to work with greater complex needs in an NHS healthcare setting please contact us for more information.

 Winners of the Complementary Therapy Awards 2018 – Award for Furthering Integrated Healthcare

-We are delighted to announce that our Complementary Therapy Service and NHS Natural Health school have received the Award for Furthering Integrated Healthcare at the First National Complementary Therapy Awards 2018.
+We are delighted to announce that our Complementary Therapy Service and Harrogate and District NHS Foundation Trust Natural Health school have received the Award for Furthering Integrated Healthcare at the First National Complementary Therapy Awards 2018.
 Held at the Cumberland Hotel, Marble Arch, London we were honoured to be amongst so many amazing practitioners and services from all over the UK.
 A huge thank you to everyone involved for a really inspiring and motivational event

 We are Finalists!
 Medipex NHS Innovation Awards 2018

 We were delighted to attend the Medipex NHS Innovation Awards held on 4th October at Oulton Hall, Leeds.
-NHS Natural Health School was one of the finalists nominated for the Service Improvement in Secondary Care Award, in recognition of innovations which have potential to improve the quality, efficiency and productivity of services.
+Harrogate and District NHS Foundation Trust Natural Health School was one of the finalists nominated for the Service Improvement in Secondary Care Award, in recognition of innovations which have potential to improve the quality, efficiency and productivity of services.
 Pictured at the award ceremony are Lead Educator, Gwyn Featonby and Complementary Therapy Lead, Julie Crossman.

 Gwyn Featonby Presents at the Paediatric Pain Conference, Institute of Transplantation Lecture Theatre, Freeman Hospital, Newcastle